 That often means your time and energy are going to the “squeaky wheels” in your life (which are usually things that are high urgency but low importance), and that’s throwing off your balance.

 It could also be that a disproportionate amount of your time and energy are going to the path of least resistance.
-These might be things like binge-watching Netflix (one of my personal faves) or scrolling on Instagram, etc.
+These might be things like binge-watching Netflix, scrolling on Instagram, doing the “busy work” instead of the really important work, etc.

 You’re expending more energy and time than you have to give (aka “burning the candle at both ends”).